skip to Main Content

 ~ Tim J. Larson

-• Larson has contributed to 3 books, “LEGACY: Plan, Protect and Preserve Your Estate;” “GENERATIONS, Planning Your Legacy;” and STRICTLY BUSINESS, Planning Strategies for Privately Owned Businesses.”
-For over 20 years, he has been a member of e.Planners Educational Alliance, Inc., a select group of about 30 estate planning attorneys from across the country that meets three times per year for various continuing education programs and also collaborate to provide sophisticated estate planning services to clients around the country.
+• Larson has contributed to three books, LEGACY: Plan, Protect and Preserve Your EstateGENERATIONS, Planning Your Legacy; and STRICTLY BUSINESS, Planning Strategies for Privately Owned Businesses.
+He has been a member of e.Planners Educational Alliance, Inc. for over 20 years.
+This select group of about 30 estate planning attorneys from across the country meets three times per year for various continuing education programs and collaborates to provide sophisticated estate planning services to clients nationwide.

-• In addition, Tim J. Larson is a member of NAELA, the National Academy of Elder Law Attorneys, the Kansas Bar Association Elder Law, Real Estate, Probate and Trust Committee, the Wichita Bar Association Probate Committee, the Wichita Estate Planning Council, Wealth Counsel and Elder Counsel.
+• In addition, Tim J. Larson is a member of NAELA, the National Academy of Elder Law Attorneys, the Kansas Bar Association Elder Law, Real Estate, Probate and Trust Committee, the Wichita Bar Association Probate Committee, the Wichita Estate Planning Council, Wealth Counsel, and Elder Counsel.

 Back To Top